 You're mid-post and LinkedIn cuts you off.
 Or worse: you write 2,800 characters and realize only 210 of them show before the fold.

-Every LinkedIn field has a character limit.
+Every LinkedIn field has its own limit.
 Some are obvious (posts: 3,000).
 Some will catch you off guard (poll options: 30 characters).
 And the number that actually matters most isn't the limit itself.
 It's the cutoff point where LinkedIn hides the rest behind "see more."

 LinkedIn Character Limits: Quick Reference Table